jabatlle/Docker-and-Installation-implementation/README.md

 # Docker-and-Installation-implementation
-In this project I created a function that its input are two matrices and its output is the multiplication of this two matrices.
-After creating this function using numpy, I made some test examples and tested it with pytest.
-I tested correct outputs, wrong imputs, error conditions, among other things.
-I also used linting, flake8 specifically because it offers an easy way to ensure quality by checking syntax issues, stylistic errors, etc. Then I explore github actions.
+This is a simple project I created.
+It has a function that its input are two matrices and its output is the multiplication of this two matrices.
+After creating this function using numpy, I made a test example and tested it with pytest.
+I also used linting, flake8 specifically because it offers an easy way to ensure quality by checking syntax issues, stylistic errors, etc. Then I proceeded to implement Docker and created an image.

 To install it:
 #### Clone Repo